Cradle to Cradle carpets for city buildings: San Francisco

 Toronto is also engaging suppliers in the project, to ensure that the Framework’s implementation is informed by potential bidders and business stakeholders.

-CAD 1.8 million has been allocated to UFRICE over three years to cover the costs of various projects and initiatives, including staffing, studies, grants, partnerships, pilots, conferences, membership fees, and travel.
+CAD 1.8 million was allocated to UFRICE over three years starting in 2018, to cover the costs of various projects and initiatives, including staffing, studies, grants, partnerships, pilots, conferences, membership fees, and travel.

 UFRICE developed and submitted guiding principles to the Toronto’s Government Management Committee, and a plan for integrating circular economy approaches into city procurement processes.
 UFRICE is also determining a baseline and suitable metrics to track the economic, environmental and social outcomes.